lvsl123/chrome-extension-invert/README.md

 Simple and lazy invert color script that can be used anywhere.
 Codes other than scripts/content.js are (partly) from chrome tutorial with some modification.
 This one inverts background images, but does not invert other images (&lt;img&gt;) and &lt;video&gt; tag.
-If these features are not needed go to https://github.com/lvsl123/chrome-extension-invert-color-1 If this feature is not needed go to https://github.com/lvsl123/chrome-extension-invert-color-2
+If this feature is not needed go to https://github.com/lvsl123/chrome-extension-invert-color-2

 So far this one works on most sites but not all of them.
 All source codes are open to the public in case safety is your concern.